TrangPham93/inception/DEV_DOC.md

 ## Prerequisites

-The following must be available on your virtual machine before starting:
+The following must be available on your host machine (virtual machine in my case) before starting:

 - Linux OS (this project uses Alpine 3.22.3 as the base for all containers)
 - Docker Engine (>= 20.x) and the Docker Compose plugin (`docker compose`)